influxdata/telegraf/PLUGINS.md

 ## Guidelines

 * A plugin must conform to the `plugins.Plugin` interface.
-* Tivan promises to run each plugin's Gather function serially.
+* Telegraf promises to run each plugin's Gather function serially.
 This means developers don't have to worry about thread safety within these functions.
 * Each generated metric automatically has the name of the plugin that generated it prepended.
 This is to keep plugins honest.
 * Plugins should call `plugins.Add` in their `init` function to register themselves.
 See below for a quick example.
-* To be available within Tivan itself, plugins must add themselves to the `github.com/influxdb/tivan/plugins/all/all.go` file.
+* To be available within Telegraf itself, plugins must add themselves to the `github.com/influxdb/telegraf/plugins/all/all.go` file.
 * The `SampleConfig` function should return valid toml that describes how the plugin can be configured.
-This is include in `tivan -sample-config`.
+This is include in `telegraf -sample-config`.
 * The `Description` function should say in one line what this plugin does.

 ### Plugin interface